Quadtree/LD38/PostMortem.md

 ## Sound and Music
 This is usually a weak spot for me, but I'm fairly happy with how it turned out.
 I recorded my electric range hood and used that as the engine noise, which worked well with the simulated RPM in the vehicle system.
 For the collisions, I used a slowed down version of me hitting butter knives together.
 The rocket engine sound is made in Bfxr.

-As for the music, I made about 10 tracks in Abundant Music with a tempo of 300-350 and a synth as the lead.
+As for the music, I made about 10 tracks in [Abundant Music](http://www.abundant-music.com/) with a tempo of 300-350 and a synth as the lead.
 After I'd made about 10, I got one I really liked, although it's only about 88 seconds long.

 ## Opponent AI
+My past experiences with writing vehicle AI were not very encouraging.
+The only vehicle AI I've ever written is the fairly stupid AI that drives the other vehicles in my LD #32 entry.
+Even then, it only had to worry about what is essentially a 2D plane with no obstacles.
+I got fairly lucky here in that my first idea worked out pretty well.
+The AI chooses the next destination, either as the next checkpoint, or from a numbered set of waypoints that proceeds each checkpoint.
+It then projects everything onto a plane perpendicular to a line drawn from the center of the planet.
+It then takes the dot product of the vector to the destination and another vector that faces off to the left, and uses this to determine steering.
+As the AI gets more on course, the dot product decreases and the AI increases its maximum speed.
+It also decreases maximum speed as it approaches the destination.

+The result, while not particularly smart, can actually beat me on occasion, which I think is good enough.

 # What Didn't Go Well
 ## UE4 Vehicles